 I know what it is like to live in a world that does not value integral parts of my whole self.

-I also know what it's like to not have all of my identities—including my gender, sexuality, attachment and trauma histories, and my experiences as a highly sensitive person (HSP)—honored when seeking out my own individual therapy.
-And I distinctly remember the feeling of not fully trusting my initial experience when I finally started working with an individual therapist who was attuned, affirming, and genuinely caring (luckily, I did become able to trust that, and my continued personal work with my therapist is a significant resource in my work with my own clients).
+I know what it's like to not have all of my identities—including my gender, sexuality, attachment and trauma histories, and my experiences as a highly sensitive person (HSP)—honored when seeking out my own individual and relationship therapy.
+When I finally started working with an individual therapist who was attuned, affirming, and genuinely caring, I distinctly remember not fully believing in the support being offered to me.
+Through building that therapeutic relationship intentionally and collaboratively, I did become able to trust that therapy could be a supportive space, and my continued personal work with my therapist is a significant resource in my work with my own clients.
 My commitment to provide inclusive and affirming therapy services has been greatly influenced by these experiences.